Basyras/KontrerSolutionRepo/readme.md

-This is unfinished system for managing hotel reservations
+Kontrer is unfinished system for managing hotel reservations.
+Switched to develop branch to see the newest changes.